tremor-rs/tremor-www-docs/docs/internal/LocalMkdocsSetup.md

 This installs the `mkdocs-material` theme which we use along with other dependencies.

-To enable syntax highlighting for tremor-script/trickle code snippets, install our mkdocs-specifIc, tremor lexer, as well:
+To enable syntax highlighting for tremor-script/trickle code snippets, install our mkdocs-specific, tremor lexer, as well:

 ```bash
 .github/scripts/install-lexer.sh